gilmoreorless/moment-timezone-data-webpack-plugin/README.md

   * _string_ — Include only this zone name as an exact match (e.g. `'Australia/Sydney'`).
   * _regexp_ — Include zones with names matching the regular expression (e.g. `/^Australia\//`).
   * _array_ (of the above types) — Include zones matching any of the values of the array.
 Each value can be a string or a regular expression, which will be matched following the rules above.
+* `matchCountries` — Only include data for time zones associated with specific countries, as determined by Moment Timezone’s [`zonesForCountry()`][moment-tz-zfc] API. `matchCountries` works with [ISO 3166 2-letter country codes][iso3166], and can be any of these types:
+  * _string_ — Include zones for this country code as an exact match (e.g. `'AU'`).
+  * _regexp_ — Include zones for country code matching the regular expression (e.g. `/^A|NZ/`).
+  * _array_ (of the above types) — Include zones for country codes matching any of the values of the array.
+Each value can be a string or a regular expression, which will be matched following the rules above.

+**NOTE:** The `matchCountries` option will only work when used with `moment-timezone` version `0.5.28` or later.
+If this option is used with a non-compliant version of `moment-timezone`, an error will be thrown.

+All filtering options are **AND** (a.k.a. conjunction) filters — that is, they become more restrictive as each one is applied.
+Only zone data that match **all** the provided filters will be added to the final output.
+For this reason, it’s probably safer to provide only one of `matchZones` or `matchCountries`; providing both is allowed, but you may not get the results you expect.

 There is also one non-filtering option that can be provided to configure other behaviour.